• Skip to primary navigation

 • Shredded Vegan Cheddar Cheese

-Store the leftover vegan burrito ingredients in airtight containers for 4-5 days.
-If you want to prep the burritos ahead of time, don't add hot sauce or anything wet because it will make the tortillas soggy.
+Store the vegan burrito ingredients in airtight containers in the fridge for 3 days.
+If you want to meal prep the burritos ahead of time, don't add hot sauce or anything wet because it will make the tortillas soggy.

-Wrap each sweet potato burrito individually in parchment paper or foil and store them in a reusable silicone bag.
+Wrap each burrito individually in parchment paper or foil and store them in a reusable silicone bag.

 Recipe Variations

-You can make the vegan sweet potato burritos just like this or you can switch it up with the following variations:
+You can make a vegan burrito just like this or you can switch it up with the following variations.

-• Make a Burrito Bowl: Skip the tortilla and assemble all of the burrito filling ingredients in a bowl.
+• Make a Vegan Burrito Bowl - Skip the tortilla and put all of the burrito filling ingredients in a bowl.
 Assemble the ingredients in sections in the bowl for a pretty presentation.
 Drizzle salsa or hot sauce over the top.

-• Use a Different Filling: Instead of black beans and sweet potatoes, use vegan walnut meat as the high-protein burrito filling.
+• Walnut Meat - Instead of beans and potatoes, use vegan walnut meat as the high-protein burrito filling.

-• Make it Spicy: Add a layer of creamy and spicy vegan chipotle mayo to the burritos for a spicy kick!
+• Make it Spicy - Add a layer of creamy and spicy vegan chipotle mayo to the burrito for a spicy kick!

-• Can I Assemble the Burritos Ahead of Time?
-Yes, you can build the burritos in advance and store them in the fridge.
+Yes, you can build the burritos 1-2 days in advance and store them in the fridge.
 Don't add hot sauce if you're going to prep them a few days before you're going to eat them because the tortillas will get wet.

-• Warm the tortilla for 30 seconds to 1 minute in the microwave or toaster oven before you build the burritos.
+• Warm the tortilla for 30 seconds in the microwave or toaster oven before you build the burritos.
 It's much easier to fill and roll up the burrito without it cracking when the tortilla is warm.

 • Try not to overstuff the burrito.
 I know it's hard because I do it almost every single time, but it will be much easier to roll up and seal if you don't overstuff it.
 I've found that about 2 cups worth of filling is the perfect amount for a large burrito-sized tortilla.

-• If you want to prep a batch of frozen vegan burritos ahead of time, don't add any liquids (hot sauce, lime juice, or salsa), so the tortillas don't get soggy.
+• If you want to prep a batch of frozen vegan burritos ahead of time, don't add any lettuce or liquids (hot sauce, lime juice, or salsa), so the tortillas don't get soggy.

-These easy to make vegan burritos are loaded with roasted sweet potatoes, black beans, flavorful cilantro lime quinoa, mashed avocado, and lots of vegetables!
-Each burrito contains 19 grams of protein and is ready to eat in 30 minutes!
+This easy to make vegan burrito is loaded with roasted sweet potatoes, black beans, cilantro lime quinoa, mashed avocado, and lots of vegetables!

 Print Pin Rate